2009 Florida Gators football team

-Previous season

-In the 2008 season, the Gators went 11–1 in the regular season, suffering their only loss to Ole Miss in Gainesville.
-Their post-season success included a win over No. 1–ranked Alabama Crimson Tide in the 2008 SEC Championship Game, followed by a win over the No. 1–ranked Oklahoma Sooners in the 2009 BCS Championship Game.
-The Gators finished the 2008 season with a 13–1 record and ranked No. 1 in the AP and USA Today Coaches Polls.
-It was the third national championship for the Gators.

 Pre-season

-On January 11, 2009 during the national championship celebration at the University of Florida, quarterback Tim Tebow announced his intention to return for his senior season, followed on January 15 by linebacker Brandon Spikes intention to return as well.
+On January 11, 2009, during the national championship celebration at the University of Florida, quarterback Tim Tebow announced his intention to return for his senior season, followed on January 15 by linebacker Brandon Spikes intention to return as well.
 With Spikes' return, the entire two-deep of the Gators defense was set to return for the 2009 season.
-One major loss was All-America wide receiver Percy Harvin, who opted to leave the University of Florida to enter the 2009 NFL Draft.
+One major loss was All-America wide receiver Percy Harvin, who opted to leave the University of Florida to enter the 2009 NFL draft.

 The Gators also lost offensive coordinator and quarterback coach Dan Mullen, who became the head coach at Mississippi State following Sylvester Croom's resignation.
 Former offensive line coach Steve Addazio was named as Mullen's replacement, with Scot Loeffler hired to take on the role of quarterback coach.

 The Gators played their spring scrimmage on April 18, 2009, with the Orange winning.

 Florida was voted #1 in both the preseason USA Today Coaches' Poll and the AP Poll.
 The Gators received the highest ever percentage of preseason #1 votes in the history of the AP Poll, which began in 1950.